 And that brings me back to my original point: less food—we don’t need to eat all of that!
 The all-you-eat-mentality is particularly pronounced at restaurants.
 They BRAG about their hefty portion size!

-Second, have a back up plan.
-Order sauces, dressings and anything else that you will lend a huge caloric and often, fatty punch to the meal, on the side.
+Second, have a backup plan.
+Order sauces, dressings, and anything else that will lend a huge caloric and often, fatty punch to the meal, on the side.
 All restaurants will happily accommodate…just ask.

 Third, if you haven’t split your meal with a dining companion, ask for a doggie bag right when your meal comes.
 Cut your meal in HALF or more, and bag it up.
 If it is off your plate, you are less apt to chow down on it and leave with a Thanksgiving-stuffed feeling.